kalxas/rasdaman/doc/main/02_inst-guide.rst

     # Configure what to do after rasdaman is installed and running
     #
     [post_install]
-    # Ingest demo collections (with rasdaman_insertdemo.sh) and demo coverages
+    # Import demo collections (with rasdaman_insertdemo.sh) and demo coverages
     # (with petascope_insertdemo.sh)
     insert_demo = true
     # Run the systemtest